-Bombay Grilled Sandwich is Indian street food made with chutney, butter, veggies, cheese, and chat masala.
+Bombay Grilled Sandwich is popular Indian street food from the city of Mumbai.
+This vegetable sandwich is made with green chutney, butter, veggies, cheese, and chat masala.

 I had my very first Bombay Sandwich in Mumbai.
 I was in Mumbai for a friend's wedding and we went shopping at Friendship Boutique in Santa Cruz.

 There was a sandwich guy making the most delicious sandwiches outside the boutique.
 You know in India, you can shop and eat at the same time with no issues.
 Lol.
 Needless to say, I was in heaven because the food in India is pure heaven.

 In any case, I had my first Bombay Sandwich in Santa Cruz and it was absolutely delicious.
 I had to open up the veggie sandwich to dissect it and replicate it.

 Indian Street Food is pure comfort.
 A Bombay Grilled Sandwich is a must when it comes to street food.